 In early 2023 we continued to build on our Diversity, Equality and Inclusion ("DE&I") goals, through introducing a dedicated DE&I strategy.
 Our strategy formalises the work we're doing to improve DE&I across London Gatwick.
 We want to be recognised by our colleagues, passengers and stakeholders as a business that places DE&I at our heart.
 Underpinning this is our vision - to be the airport for everyone, whatever your journey.

 It's our aim to create a place where everyone belongs and has a voice, and feels valued for the important role they play in our success.

-Our Executive Management-led DE&I Council goes from strength to strength.
-It'll continue to build our Business Resource Groups ("BRGs").
-In 2023 we've launched three further BRGs to support our DE&I strategy alongside our existing BRG Equal Plane - REACH, for race, ethnicity and cultural heritage, Able2, representing disability, and Gatwick Pride, focusing on LGBTQ+.
+Our Executive Management-led DE&l Council continues to mature.
+It will continue to focus on building our Business Resource Groups ("BRGs").
+In 2023 we've launched three further BRGs to support our DE&l strategy alongside our existing BRG Equal Plane - REACH, for race, ethnicity and cultural heritage, Able2, representing disability, and Gatwick Pride, focusing on LGBTQ+.
 All are employee-led, with an executive sponsor.
-This ensures we remain focused on delivering against our strategy - to build a more inclusive workplace in which we attract and retain a diverse range of talent, reflecting both our passengers and community.
+This ensures we remain focused on delivering against our strategy, to build a more inclusive workplace in which we attract and retain a diverse range of talent, reflecting both our passengers and community.